The Assassination Of The Emperor Commodus (The Play)

 At the Throne Room.

 Commodus has summoned Laetus and Pertinax to the palace.
-He sits in his palatial throne enraged.
+He sits upon his palatial throne, enraged.

 COMMODUS.

-How was this assassin able to penetrate the ranks of the Imperial Guard?
+How was this assassin able to breach the ranks of the Imperial Guard?

 LAETUS.

-Forgive me emperor!
-Thou must understand that we do not control the whereabouts of every assassin.
+Forgive me, Emperor!
+Thou must understand that we do not govern the movements of every assassin in Rome.

 COMMODUS.